What is Typography?

 Why is typography important to branding?

 Aside from your logo and brand colors, typography is the next important piece of your brand identity.
 In some instances, typography can be just as recognizable and memorable.
-If you don’t believe me, play this addicting game and see how well you do.
-I bet you’ll surprise yourself with how many companies you can recognize with just text.
-Typography can also help convey your brand’s personality and values and how people interact with it.
+It can help convey your brand’s personality and values and how people interact with it.
 Is the font you’re using friendly, welcoming and upbeat?
 Or is it serious, confident and strong?
 There isn’t a right or wrong answer, but both can be conveyed using only type.
 This also plays into the emotions that your type is evoking and how that can make a connection with your audience.

 All of these factors converge to help reinforce your brand identity.
-If one piece is off, or your typography is sending the wrong message, your identity feels disconnected, in-cohesive and possibly inauthentic.
+If one piece is off, or your typography is sending the wrong message, your identity can feel disconnected, in-cohesive or possibly inauthentic.

 So how do you avoid this and ensure that your typography embraces and adds value to your brand identity?